Duloxetine (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, digestion problems, glaucoma, heart disease, high or low blood pressure, or problems with urination.
-Tell your doctor if you smoke or you have a history of seizures, or drug or alcohol addiction.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, diabetes, digestion problems, glaucoma, heart disease, high or low blood pressure, or problems with urination.
+Tell your doctor if you smoke or you have a history of seizures, mental health problems (including bipolar disorder, mania), or drug or alcohol addiction.

 - This medicine may cause the following problems: